 Outproxy Terms Of Service

-By default, I2P comes with two outproxies configured:
+By default, I2P comes with one outproxy configured:

-Tor is good application to use as an outproxy to the Internet.
+Tor provides a browser to use as an outproxy to the Internet.